Paris Place des Pyramides Square

-The Place des Pyramides is a square that has views to the famous Musee du Louvre, the Tuileries Gardens and the magnificent arcades of the Rue de Rivoli, not forgetting the impressive gilded equestrian statue of Joan of Arc sitting in the centre of the intersection that was produced in the 1800s.
+The Paris Place des Pyramides square has views to the famous Musee du Louvre, the Tuileries Gardens and the magnificent arcades of the Rue de Rivoli, not forgetting the impressive gilded equestrian statue of Joan of Arc sitting in the centre of the intersection that was produced in the 1800s.

-Originally the street called the Rue des Pyramides was named after the Battle of the Pyramids, which was a victory for Napoleon Bonaparte in Egypt in 1798, and this square in Paris was then named after the road.
+Originally the street called the Rue des Pyramides was named after the Battle of the Pyramids, which was a victory for Napoleon Bonaparte in Egypt in 1798, and this Paris square was then named after the road.

-However, the area where this square in Paris is now located was once home to a riding academy that was set up in the 16th century by Antoine de Pluvinel who was a great French riding master.
+However, the area where this Paris square is now located was once home to a riding academy that was set up in the 16th century by Antoine de Pluvinel who was a great French riding master.

 And called the Academie d’Equitation it was to teach the aristocracy how to ride, but also the arts of dressage, etc and he taught King Henri III, King Henri IV and King Louis XIII to ride with the art of equitation, classical riding and dressage along with many other nobles.